redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 1,1,0,1,1 <- The tuple shows (term,log_index,command,key,value)
 ```

 The first line of the file can be repeatedly modified because for every term the node can either vote for itself or for another node.
-I suppose a different implementation could maintain a history of the node voted for in each term but the Raft spec does not make any claims about the file format.
+I suppose a different implementation could maintain a history of the node voted for in each term but the Raft spec does not make any assertions about the file format.
 Some educational implementations I see don't even write or retrieve from storage.
 In fact, the Raft spec doesn't include anything about storage, but of course you need to be able to write and retrieve from storage to make the implementation actually work otherwise how you would you recover from a crash?

 Here's some code around how the node restarts from stable storage.